The category of $\pi$-finite spaces: Descent and cartesian closure

+\begin{remark} This definition is equivalent to that of \cite[Definition 6.1.2.7]{Lurie:HTT}.
+Using the notations of Proposition 6.1.2.6 in {\it op. cit.}: when $\cC$ has finite limits, the functor $U[\Lambda^k[n]]$ is representable by an object $U^{\Lambda^k[n]}$ in $\cC$.
+Then Condition~(3) is equivalent to the canonical map $U_n\to U^{\Lambda^k[n]}$ being invertible, which is our definition of Segal groupoid. \end{remark}

-Let $X $ be a simplicial space and $|X |$ its colimit.
-We shall also call $|X |$ the quotient of $X $ and refer to the canonical map $q:X_0\to |X |$ as the quotient map.
-An object $X $ in $\cS^{\Delta\op}$ is {\it Segal groupoid} if it satisfies the Segal conditions: $X_n = X_1\times_{X_0}\dots \times_{X_0} X_1$ ($n>1$).
+\begin{definition}[Quotient and effectivity of groupoids] Let $X $ be a simplicial space and $|X |$ its colimit.
+We shall also call $|X |$ the {\it quotient} of $X $ and refer to the canonical map $q:X_0\to |X |$ as the {\it quotient map}.
 Let $f:X\to Y$ be a map in $\cS$ and $X $ be its nerve $N(f) $ ($X_n = X\times_Y \dots \times_YX$).
 Then, $X $ is a Segal groupoid.
 Intuitively, $N(f) $ is the groupoid encoding the equivalence relation ``to have same image by $f$''.
-A Segal groupoid is {\it effective} if the canonical map $X \to N(q)$ is invertible in $\cS\splx$ (where $q$ is the quotient map).
-In $\cS$, all Segal groupoids are effective, this is part of the Giraud axioms of \oo topoi \cite[Proposition 6.1.3.19]{Lurie:HTT}.
-Moreover, the functor sending a Segal groupoid to its quotient map $q:X_0\to |X |$ induces an equivalence between the full subcategory of $\cS\splx$ spanned by Segal groupoids and the full subcategory of the arrow category of $\cS$ spanned by surjective maps (the inverse equivalence being given by the nerve).
+A Segal groupoid is {\it effective} if the canonical map $X \to N(q)$ (where $q$ is the quotient map) is invertible in $\cS\splx$.
+In $\cS$, all Segal groupoids are effective, this is part of the Giraud axioms of \oo topoi \cite[Proposition 6.1.3.19]{Lurie:HTT}. \end{definition}

+\begin{remark} When a simplicial diagram $X $ is a Segal groupoid, its quotient is essentially its completion as a Segal space.
+Recall that a complete Segal groupoid is a constant simplicial diagram, then the completion of the Segal groupoid $X $ is the constant simplicial diagram with value the quotient $|X |$. \end{remark}

-\begin{prop} Let $X $ be a Segal groupoid in $\BCoh\cS$, then its quotient $|X |$ is in $\BCoh\cS$. \end{prop} \begin{proof} The quotient map $X_0\to |X |$ being surjective, $\pi_0(|X |)$ is a finite set.
+\begin{proposition} Let $X $ be a Segal groupoid in $\pif\cS$, then its quotient $|X |$ is in $\pif\cS$. \end{proposition} \begin{proof} The quotient map $X_0\to |X |$ being surjective, $\pi_0(|X |)$ is a finite set.
 Hence we can restrict to the case where $|X |$ is connected.
 By effectivity of Segal groupoids, we have a cartesian square

 Let $x$ be an element in $X_0$.
-The fiber of $X_1\to X_0$ at $x$ is a coherent space $Z$ by \cref{prop:342}.
+The fiber of $X_1\to X_0$ at $x$ is an unbounded $\pi$\=/finite space $Z$ by \cref{prop:342}.
 Hence we can apply \cref{prop:342} again to the cartesian square